-VOUCHER A document issued by a PHA to a family selected for admission to the also states the obligations of the family under the HCV program.
+VOUCHERA document issued by a PHA to a family selected for admission to the HCV program.

-\mbox{HCV} program.
 This document describes the program and the procedures for PHA approval of a rental unit selected by the family.
-The voucher
+The voucher also states the obligations of the family under the HCV program.